Samsung sees higher Q2 handset earnings; U.S. supply crunch to ease

 Samsung kicked off global sales of its Galaxy S III on May 29, but shipments have been affected by the tight supply of parts such as the handset casing for the pebble-blue model.

-In the United States, where sales were launched last Thursday, major carriers including Sprint Nextel Corp, T-Mobile and AT&T have not been able to offer the Galaxy with 32 gigabytes of memory, partly due to tight supply.
+In the United States, where sales were launched last Thursday, major carriers including Sprint Nextel Corp (S.N), T-Mobile and AT&T (T.N) have not been able to offer the Galaxy with 32 gigabytes of memory, partly due to tight supply.

 "Due to overwhelming demand for the Galaxy S III worldwide, Samsung has informed us they will not be able to deliver enough inventory of Galaxy S III for Sprint to begin selling the device on June 21.
 We are working closely with Samsung on a delivery schedule to support our launch," Sprint said on its web site.
 It has yet to start shipping pre-orders for the 32 GB version.